ghosert/VimProject/note.md

 - [ ] Make local google driver and HOMENAS work in docker and windows and ubuntu
 - [ ] Make google chrome download work in Ubuntu, or we just don't use ubuntu desktop anymore? since we have docker now.
 - [ ] \\Desktop-2fdk56j\e
+- [ ] Make NAS work in ubuntu and write down how to resolve startup problem on dual windows/linux system, sync nas to google drive

 ### Cost saving